tttapa/Control-Surface/doxygen/pages/Installation.md

 If you are using a Teensy, you don't need the MIDIUSB library, and the Encoder library should already be installed by default.

+To use AppleMIDI, you also need the [AppleMIDI](https://github.com/lathoub/Arduino-AppleMIDI-Library) library and its dependencies.